Soy-Robotics/Ros2Bot/README.md

    wget http://developer.download.nvidia.com/embedded/L4T/r21_Release_v3.0/Tegra_Linux_Sample-Root-Filesystem_R21.3.0_armhf.tbz2

-2 . after downloading these files follow these instruciton in the host computer
+2 . after downloading these files follow these instruciton in the host computer.
+In the terminal,
-	1 tar -xvf Tegra124_Linux_R21.3.0_armhf.tbz2
+	$ tar -xvf Tegra124_Linux_R21.3.0_armhf.tbz2
-	2 cd Linux_for_Tegra/rootfs
+	$ cd Linux_for_Tegra/rootfs
-	3 sudo tar xpf ../../Tegra_Linux_Sample-Root-Filesystem_R21.3.0_armhf.tbz2
+	$ sudo tar xpf ../../Tegra_Linux_Sample-Root-Filesystem_R21.3.0_armhf.tbz2
-	4 cd ..
+	$ cd ..
-	5.sudo ./apply_binaries.sh
+	$.sudo ./apply_binaries.sh

-3. Now flash the os into the board by connecting the board in recovery mode
+3. Now flash the os into the board by connecting the board to host computer in recovery mode.(connect the usb cable and now press the press the reset button by holding recovery button on jetson board)
 	1. sudo ./flash.sh jetson-tk1 mmcblk0p1
 	2. reboot the jetson board
+-Now you will see ubuntu environment in the jetson system.

-Kernal installation steps
+Kernal installation steps(Follow these steps in jetson board)
 1. Download following files
   1. wget http://www.jarzebski.pl/files/jetsontk1/grinch-21.3.4/zImage
   2. wget http://www.jarzebski.pl/files/jetsontk1/grinch-21.3.4/jetson-tk1-grinch-21.3.4-modules.tar.bz2
   3. wget http://www.jarzebski.pl/files/jetsontk1/grinch-21.3.4/jetson-tk1-grinch-21.3.4-firmware.tar.bz2

-2. check for the avialability of files, to do so follow these instructions
+2. check for the avialability of files, to do so follow these instructions in the terminal
 	$ md5sum zImage
   	a4a4ea10f2fe74fbb6b10eb2a3ad5409  zImage
 	$ md5sum jetson-tk1-grinch-21.3.4-modules.tar.bz2